pydata/xarray/doc/data-structures.rst

 DataArray
 ---------

-``DataArray`` is a flexible hybrid of Dataset and XArray that attempts to provide the best of both in a single object.
+``DataArray`` is a flexible hybrid of Dataset and Variable that attempts to provide the best of both in a single object.
 Under the covers, DataArrays are simply pointers to a dataset (the ``dataset`` attribute) and the name of a "focus variable" in the dataset (the ``focus`` attribute), which indicates to which variable array operations should be applied.

-DataArray objects implement the broadcasting rules of XArray objects, but also use and maintain coordinates (aka "indices").
+DataArray objects implement the broadcasting rules of Variable objects, but also use and maintain coordinates (aka "indices").
 This means you can do intelligent (and fast!) label based indexing on DataArrays (via the ``.loc`` attribute), do flexibly split-apply-combine operations with